Yutman/Quest-SZN/README.md

          border: none;
 ```

-in this format we see major styling of the button on the button-container but different styling on classes inside such as google sign-in.
+In this format we see major styling of the button on the button-container but different styling on classes inside such as google sign-in.

 Since these buttons inherit styles from the parent, I'll have a base button when I change it to styled components.

-For the:

 ```js
 export const GoogleSignInButton = styled(BaseButton)